iboyko21/frontend-application-design/chapter3/README.md

 and trigger a refresh to the DOM.
 This is where the concept of *hooks* comes in.

 A hook is a *function* provided by the Virtual DOM keep track of any changes that require a re-render.
-Currently we declare the variable `todoItems` in `TodoApp.js` and manually trigger
-`VDOM.refresh()` when  `todoItems` changes.
+Currently we declare the variable `todoItems` in `TodoApp.js` and manually trigger `VDOM.refresh()` when  `todoItems` changes.
 Now the Virtual DOM will store variables such as `todoItems` and provide them to components via a hook.
-When the variables are modified, the VDOM will intercept the request and schedule a refresh.
+When the variables are modified the VDOM will intercept the request and schedule a refresh.

 To do this we will add a function to the Virtual DOM called `myUseState()`.
 This function